I-601 Inadmissibility Waivers

 It is usually very difficult for United States visa applicants in foreign countries to understand the nuances of United States immigration law.
 This is especially true when it comes to seeking an I–601 waiver, whose purpose is to demonstrate to United States immigration officials that the condition which makes an individual excludable from entry into the United States should be set aside.

-Providence and Boston immigration attorney George Barsom of the Barsom Law Group can assist in obtaining an I-601 waiver.
+Providence and Boston immigration attorney George Barsom of the Barsom Law Group can assist in obtaining an I-601 waiver in Rhode Island, Massachusetts, or another US state.
 Furthermore, because immigration law is federal law, he can handle an I-601 waiver for U.S. residents living in any state, not merely the State of Rhode Island and Massachusetts.

 Mr. Barsom is fluent in Arabic and the Barsom Law Group has access to attorneys who are fluent in Spanish, Italian, and Portuguese.

 The Barsom Law Group can give you and your family members peace of mind in undertaking this difficult and potentially frustrating and time-consuming task.
-Once hired, the Barsom Law Group will take over the application process from beginning to end, keeping clients informed, and taking the stress out of the process.
-If you need assistance handling a I-601 waiver application for a family member, contact the Barsom Law Group.
+Once hired, the Barsom Law Group will take over the I-601 waiver application process for Rhode Island individuals from beginning to end, keeping clients informed, and taking the stress out of the process.
+If you need assistance handling a I-601 waiver application for a Rhode Island family member, contact the Barsom Law Group.

 Boston and Providence Immigration Lawyer -- 401-400-7222 -- Schedule a Consultation Book Online